(Disclosure: Some of the links below may be affiliate links)

 It sounds pretty interesting.
 But how does it fare in practice?

 Selma is a Swiss Robo Advisor.
 They started offering services in 2016.
-Since then, they have expanded their offer and are becoming more and more popular.
+Since then, they have expanded their offer and are becoming increasingly popular.

 They now have more than several thousand clients.
 And they are managing assets in the 7-digit range.
-So they have been growing quickly these last few years.
+So they have been growing these last few years quickly.

 In 2019, they also started offering access to a third pillar.
 So, you can have your third pillar managed by Selma’s advisor.
 It follows the same model as their investment account.

 In 2021, Migros Group invested 3.5 million CHF into Selma!
 Such an investment is an excellent sign about the future of the Robo-Advisor service!
-And they are also going to introduce Selma as a service to their customers.
 Since Migros Bank is a large bank, this could mean many new potential customers for Selma!

 Until 2021, Selma was branded as Selma Finance.
 In 2021, Selma redesigned their entire website.
 The new website is much more professional, easier to use, and contains all the necessary information quickly at hand.
 They did a great job with the changes.

 You can start investing from 2000 CHF.
-2000 CHF is an excellent minimum, and it means you do not have to start with a large amount.
+2000 CHF is an excellent minimum, meaning you do not have to start with a large amount.
 You can test their service with a small amount to see if it suits you.

-You can learn a lot more by reading the interview I did with Selma’s CEO, Patrik Schär.
+You can learn much more from the interview I did with Selma’s CEO, Patrik Schär.

 Based on your assessment with the virtual assistant, the assistant will choose a portfolio for you.
 Various investing instruments can compose your portfolio: